 Therefore, creation care is essential because it is humankind’s way of preparing the way for the new heaven and the new earth.
 This is not to say that this is something we do without God’s involvement; rather, as N.T.
 Wright would say, we are working as God’s agents in anticipation for the coming age of renewal and redemption.
 By doing certain things such as recycling, driving our cars less, and seeking alternate forms of energy, we are working together to make sure the earth is able to sustain itself (or rather, sustain itself as a place for people, plants, and animals to live).

-It is more than just a political agenda, it something deeply rooted in stewardship and love for the gifts that God has given us, and it is not something to be complacent or careless about.
-The earth is not invincible, it is a vulnerable creation of God just as we are, and just as we are called to love our neighbors, we are called to put love our common home.
+It is more than just a political agenda; rather, it something deeply rooted in stewardship and love for the gifts that God has given us, and it is not something to be complacent or careless about.
+The earth is not invincible, it is a vulnerable creation of God just as we are, and just as we are called to love our neighbors, we are called to love our common home.

-IN CONCLUSION (IN THE NOW)
+IN CONCLUSION (IN THE MEANTIME)

 As much as I would love to go into more depth on this topic, this is as far as I will go for this particular post.
 However, given the nature of the blog (no pun intended), there’s a very likely chance that I will be taking time in other blog posts to discuss theological groundings for justice, be it environmental or otherwise.
 I certainly agree with N.T.
 Wright that the church is not doing a good enough job establishing justice in our world, and, as always, I want to provide readers with good and plentiful resources to help develop a deeper understanding of matters of injustice in the world.
 So, for anyone interested, here are some resources for anyone wanting to learn more about theological support for environmental care.